User's Guide

 12. Printing and Exporting

-The timetable and the reports can be printed or exported.
-The graphical timetable can be exported to a PDF file, an HTML web-site or a slideshow presentation.
-The textual reports can also be exported to a text file (such as a CSV file) which can then be opened in Excel for example.
-This section explains how this is done and describes the available print/export configurations.
+The timetable and reports can be printed or exported.
+The graphical timetable can be exported as a PDF file, an image, a website, or a slideshow presentation.
+Text-based reports can also be exported to a text file, such as a CSV file, which can then be opened in programs like Excel.
+This section explains how to print and export data and describes the available print and export settings.

 13. Importing Data

-The software has a very powerful import capability.
-You can import text files, XML files and even data from any web-site.
-The program accepts virtually any format of imported data because when you import a file, you tell the program which kind of data (e.g. names of students) resides in each column or field of the imported file.
-This section demonstrates how to import resources, activities and even an entire timetable.
+The software provides a very powerful import capability.
+It allows you to import text files, XML files, and even data from websites.
+The program can accept virtually any data format, because during the import process you specify what type of data is contained in each column or field of the imported file.
+This section demonstrates how to import resources and activities into the program.

 14. Working Online

-When you subscribe to the program, you will receive the credentials of your server computer.
-You need to connect to this server at the beginning of your work with the program.
-This section describes how to connect, how to create a new file on the server or upload an existing one, and how to manage the users who are also allowed to connect to the same server.
+When you subscribe to the program, you receive the credentials for your server.
+You need to connect to this server when you start working with the program.
+This section explains how to connect to the server, how to create a new file on it or upload an existing one, and how to manage the users who are allowed to connect to the server.

 15. Subscription

-Our software is provided as a cloud based service, and as such requires a subscription.
-In this chapter we will go over frequently asked questions regarding our subscription business model and the cloud based aspects of the software.
-We will also explain the concept of concurrent users, which determines how many users can be working on a server simultaneously and how this affects the price of the subscription.
+Our software is provided as a cloud-based service, and as such requires a subscription.
+This chapter covers frequently asked questions about our subscription model and the cloud-based aspects of the software.
+It also explains the concept of concurrent users, which determines how many users can work on a server at the same time and how this affects the subscription price.